GenesysCloudBlueprints/aws-lex-kendra/blueprint/index.md

 11. On the Review Lex-Kendra window, click the acknowledgements at the bottom of the page and then click **Create stack**.

   :::primary
   **Note**: The stack creation process can take up to 30 minutes.
-During this time, you can complete the [Create a queue in Genesys Cloud](#create_a_queue_in_genesys_cloud "Goes to the Create a queue in Genesys Cloud section") and [Install and activate the Lex integration app on Genesys Cloud](#install_and_activate_the_amazon_lex_integration_app_on_genesys_cloud "Goes to the Install and activate the Lex integration app on Genesys Cloud section") procedures, which are described in the following sections.
+During this time, you can complete the [Create a queue in Genesys Cloud](#create-a-queue-in-genesys-cloud "Goes to the Create a queue in Genesys Cloud section") and [Install and activate the Lex integration app on Genesys Cloud](#install-and-activate-the-amazon-lex-integration-app-on-genesys-cloud "Goes to the Install and activate the Lex integration app on Genesys Cloud section") procedures, which are described in the following sections.
   :::

 13. After stack creation is complete, open the Amazon Lex console and confirm that the Lex-Kendra stack exists  under **CloudFormation** > **Stacks**.
 14. In the Amazon Lex console under **CloudFormation > Stacks**, click the **Resources** tab.
-15. Copy the **AssumeIAMRrole** Physical ID for use in the [Install and activate the Amazon Lex integration app on Genesys Cloud](#install_and_activate_the_amazon_lex_integration_app_on_genesys_cloud "Goes to the Install and activate the Lex integration app on Genesys Cloud section") procedure in a subsequent section.
+15. Copy the **AssumeIAMRrole** Physical ID for use in the [Install and activate the Lex integration app on Genesys Cloud](#install-and-activate-the-amazon-lex-integration-app-on-genesys-cloud "Goes to the Install and activate the Lex integration app on Genesys Cloud section") procedure in a subsequent section.

 ### Create a queue in Genesys Cloud